Higher Laminations and Affine Buildings: Background on affine buildings

-Given any dominant coweight $\mu$ of $G$, there is an associated point $t^\mu$ in the (real) affine Grassmannian.
-Any two points $p$ and $q$ of the affine Grassmannian can be translated to $t^0$ and $t^\mu$, respectively, for some unique dominant coweight $\mu$.
-Under this circumstance, we will write and say that the distance from $p$ to $q$ is $\mu$..
-Note that this distance function is not symmetric; one can easily check that where $w_0$ is the longest element of the Weyl group of $G$ (recall that the Weyl group acts on both the weight space $\Lambda^*$ and its dual $\Lambda$).
-However, there is a partial order on $\Lambda$ defined by $\lambda > \mu$ if $\lambda - \mu$ is dominant.
-Then the distance function satisfies a version of the triangle inequality.
-The action of $G(\cK)$ on the real affine Grassmanian preserves this distance function.
+Under this circumstance, we will write and say that the distance from $p$ to $q$ is $\mu$.
+Let us collect some facts about this distance function $d$.
+Note that this distance function is not symmetric; one can easily check that where $w_0$ is the longest element of the Weyl group of $G$ (recall that the Weyl group acts on both the weight space $\Lambda^*$ and its dual, the coweight space $\Lambda$).
+However, there is a partial order on $\Lambda$ defined by $\lambda > \mu$ if $\lambda - \mu$ is positive (i.e., in the positive span of the positive co-roots).
+Under this partial ordering, the distance function satisfies a version of the triangle inequality.
+By construction, the action of $G(\cK)$ on the affine Grassmannian preserves this distance function.

+We are interested in the affine Grassmanian, but not in its finer structure as a variety.
+In fact, we will only consider properties of the affine Grassmanian that depend on positivity and the above distance function.
+For this reason, we will introduce affine buildings, a combinatorial skeleton of the affine Grassmanian.
+Once we impose positivity conditions, all our constructions will only involve subsets of the affine building and the induced metric on them.

-The points of the affine Grassmannian $\Gr$ are also a subset of the vertices of an associated simplicial complex called the \emph{affine building} $\Delta = \Delta(G)$ \cite{R} whose type is the extended Dynkin type of $G$.
+For any group $G$, the points of the associated affine Grassmannian $\Gr$ are a subset of the vertices of an simplicial complex called the \emph{affine building} $\Delta = \Delta(G)$. $\Delta(G)$ is associated with the extended Dynkin diagram of $G$.
 The simplices of this affine building correspond to parahoric subgroups of the affine Kac-Moody group $\widehat{G}$.

-In the case where $G=SL_m or PGL_n$, the set of vertices of the affine building is precisely given by the points of the affine Grassmanian $\Gr$.
-For a detailed description of affine buildings from this perspective, see \cite{GL}.
+For this paper, we will be concerned with the affine building when $G=SL_m$ or $PGL_m$.
+Let us discuss these examples in more detail.
+The affine Grassmannian for $G=PGL_m$ consists of lattices (finitely generated, rank $m$ $\cO$-submodules of $\cK^m$) up to scale: two lattices $L$ and $L'$ are equivalent if $L=cL'$ for some $c \in \R((t))$.
+The set of vertices of the affine building for $PGL_m$ is precisely given by the points of the affine Grassmannian $\Gr(PGL_m)$.

+For any lattices $L_0, L_1, \dots, L_k$, there is a $k$-simplex with vertices at $L_0, L_1, \dots, L_k$ if and only if (replacing each lattice by an equivalent one if necessary) This gives the affine building the structure of a simplicial complex.
+The affine building for $G=SL_n$ is the same simplicial complex, but where we restrict our attention to those vertices that come from the affine Grassmannian for $G=SL_n$.

+The non-symmetric, coweight-valued metric we defined above descends from the affine Grassmannian to the affine building.
+The notion of a {\emph geodesic} with respect to his metric is sometimes useful.
+For our purposes, a geodesic in the building is a path that travels along edges in the building from vertex to vertex, such that the sum of the distances from vertex to vertex is minimal (with respect to the partial order defined above).
+It is a property of affine buildings that geodesics exist.
+Note that in general there will be many geodesics between two any points.